sahilg06/EmoGen/evaluation/README.md

 # Evaluation of image quality using FID metric.
 We use the [pytorch-fid](https://github.com/mseitzer/pytorch-fid) repository for calculating the FID metrics.
 We dump all the frames in both ground-truth and generated videos and calculate the FID score.

+# Evaluation of emotion incorporation.
+We use our emotion discriminator to evaluate the generated emotional talking face videos.
+Train it as an emotion classifier.
+The higher the emotion classification accuracy (EmoAcc) of the video-based emotion classifier on the generated videos, the better the emotion incorporation ability of the model.
+As we are using arbitrary emotions to generate our videos, those arbitrary emotions can be exploited as ground truth labels for the classifier to evaluate our model.

 # Opening issues related to evaluation scripts
 * Please open the issues with the "Evaluation" label if you face any issues in the evaluation scripts.